 Safety tips for walking when it’s dark

 Always stay on the sidewalk, if possible.
+If you must walk on roads with no sidewalks, save these for the daytime when you’re more visible.
 Walk facing traffic (so that cars are coming towards your direction) when possible so you’ll clearly see cars coming from far away.
 Always obey crossing signals and cross only in crosswalks.
 This is extremely important at night.
 If you’re not expecting to see a car coming, the driver probably isn’t expecting to see you walking across the road.

 Try to stick to walking in areas that are well-lit.
 It’s good to walk with someone else when it’s dark for safety purposes.
 If you see someone suspicious, especially if there’s no one else around, change direction or avoid them.
 Better safe than sorry.